daisy20170101/SeisSol_Cookbook/tpv5.rst

 Nucleation
 ^^^^^^^^^^

-occurs because the initial shear stress in a 3000 m :math:`\times` 3000 m square nucleation patch is set to be higher than the initial static yield stress in that patch.
+Nucleation occurs because the initial shear stress in a 3000 m :math:`\times` 3000 m square nucleation patch is set to be higher than the initial static yield stress in that patch.
 Failure occurs everywhere on the fault plane, including in the nucleation patch, following a linear